There are Fruits That Grow on Vines and Climbers, and you can train them for vertical growth to utilize space in your small garden.

 Botanical Name: Humulus lupulus

-A rare vining variety, hops are considered vegetables and grains.
-Train the plant across pergolas or arbors to grow the tastiest fruits in partial shade.
+A rare vining variety for those in warm climates, hops grow best in cold climates in USDA Zones 3-8.
+They belong to the Cannabis family and are classified as herbs.
+Train the plant across pergolas or arbors to grow the tastiest fruits in full sun to part shade.

 13. Sugar Cube Cantaloupe